elastic/ml-cpp/CONTRIBUTING.md

 If you run into a problem that might be a data related issue, something where you can't clearly say it is a bug - for example: "Why is my anomaly not found?" - we encourage you to contact the team via our [Discuss](https://discuss.elastic.co/) forums before opening an issue.

 Important note: It really helps if you provide a data samples that describe any issues found.
 If you do provide any data samples, then please make sure this data is not in anyway confidential.
-If the data is subject to any license terms, please ensure that restrictions for its do not apply and that attribution is clearly made.
+If the data is subject to any license terms, please ensure that there are no restrictions on its usage or redistribution and that attribution is clearly made.

 ## Feature requests